 Privacy policy

-This privacy policy informs you about the nature, scope, and purpose of the processing of personal data (hereinafter referred to as “data”) in the context of providing our services as well as within our online offer and the associated websites, functions, and content, as well as external online presences, such as our social media profiles (hereinafter collectively referred to as “online offer”).
-With regard to the terminology used, such as “processing” or “controller,” we refer to the definitions in Art.
+This privacy policy informs you about the type, scope, and purpose of the processing of personal data (hereinafter briefly "data") in the context of providing our services as well as within our online offer and the associated websites, functions, and content, as well as external online presences, such as our social media profiles (hereinafter collectively referred to as "online offer").
+With regard to the terms used, such as "processing" or "controller," we refer to the definitions in Art.
 4 of the General Data Protection Regulation (GDPR).

 – Contact data (e.g., email, phone numbers).